 Four different optimized formulations (Table 1) developed using response surface methodology, prepared from orange fleshed sweet potato, grain amaranth, biofortified beans and maize (Byamukama et al. 2025), were used to prepare the composite flours for use in this study. (two containing maize and two without maize), two extruded and two raw.
 A commercial composite flour containing maize, rice, and soy flour for comparison was obtained from a retail supermarket in Kampala, Uganda.

-Table 1: Optimized composite flour formulations
+Table 1: Optimized composite flour formulations (Byamukama et al., 2025)